A Simple Guide to Blended Learning for Teachers

 It’s important that educational decision makers, teachers, and parents are engaged in a collaborative approach to design a blended learning ecosystem that enhances the learning experience for both pupils and teachers.

 In England, a return to school originally planned for 1st June fell afoul of significant hurdles in implementation.
-The UK Government has announced plans for a ‘catch-up’ programme throughout the summer, which is likely to involve elements of blended learning.
-Full details have not yet been released by the Department For Education.
+The UK Government has announced funding for a ‘catch-up’ programme, which is likely to involve elements of blended learning.
+More details on the funding allocation can be found here.

 Considering the critical parameters of blended learning